jameshfisher/jameshfisher.com/_posts/2016-12-27-arrays-in-structs.md

 ---
-title: "How do I put an array in a struct in C?"
+title: How do I put an array in a struct in C?
+tags:
+  - c
+  - programming
+  - data-structure
+  - semantics
+taggedAt: '2024-03-26'
 ---

 Redis uses a string encoding which it calls "Simple Dynamic Strings".
 Simplified, it looks like: